chengzhag/PanSplat/README.md

 ```

 <details>
-<summary>If you want to fine-tune on high resolution Matterport3D data...</summary>
+<summary>🏞 If you want to fine-tune on high resolution Matterport3D data...</summary>

 Similarly, update the `model.weights_path` settings in `config/pansplat-1024.yaml` and fine-tune the model at 1024 × 2048 resolution: